-4.10 Terminations
+4.12 Terminations

-4.10.1 Power Wiring - Medium Voltage
+4.12.1 Power Wiring - Medium Voltage

-- 1. Lugs - 1.1 Two hole long barrel (double crimp) lugs shall be utilized wherever possible. - 1.2 Belleville washers shall be used on all bolts. - Medium voltage terminations shall be heat shrink type, CSA, cUL listed and tested to IEEE standards. - 3.
+- 1. Lugs - 1.1 Two hole long barrel (double crimp) lugs shall be utilized wherever possible. - 1.2 Belleville washers shall be used on all bolts. - 2.
+Medium voltage terminations shall be heat shrink type, CSA, cUL listed and tested to IEEE standards. - 3.
 For 1/C cable single (1/C) terminations are required with grounding kits. - 4.
 For 3/C cable one three conductor (3/C) termination kit is required with grounding kit. - 4.1 A breakout boot is required for outdoor installations or those where any possibility of moisture or debris is present. - 5.
 Shielded cables are to be grounded at both ends for three conductor cables, or three single conductors in one duct or conduit.
 Shielded cables <= 250 kcmil installed in separate ducts must also be grounded at both ends.
 Ensure that the cable ampacity accounts for shield heating due to circulating currents.
 Cable ampacity adjustments are a requirement > 250 kcmil where the phase conductors are in separate ducts. - 6.
-All shielded cables proposed to be bonded at one end only require approval of the City, along with supporting calculations of the safety of the installation. - 7.
-Use in-line terminations for motor terminations. - 8.
+All shielded cables proposed to be bonded at one end only require approval of the City, along with supporting calculations of the safety of the installation.

+- 7. Use in-line terminations for motor terminations. - 8.
 Generally for medium and high voltage, creepage extending sheds are not required to be used for Indoor areas.
 However if the termination is installed in an indoor area where there is a presence of high humidity, saturated water vapour or presence of free droplets then these sheds shall be used.
-Sheds shall be installed always in the same orientation irrespective of whether the termination is installed "up" or "down" (i.e. open end of the cone vertically down).
+Sheds shall always be installed with the open end of the cone down irrespective of whether the termination is installed "up" or "down".
 Creepage extending sheds are required on outdoor terminations.

-4.10.2 Power Wiring - Low Voltage (<750V)
+4.12.2 Power Wiring - Low Voltage (<750V)